pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 <br>
 ## I get MySQL connection refused

-This error sometimes happens because your Magento application isn't running on the container localhost IP (Which is 127.0.0.1).
+This error sometimes happens because your Laravel application isn't running on the container localhost IP (Which is 127.0.0.1).
 Steps to fix it:

 * Option A
-  1. Check your running Magento application IP by dumping `Request::ip()` variable using `dd(Request::ip())` anywhere on your application.
-The result is the IP of your Magento container.
+  1. Check your running Laravel application IP by dumping `Request::ip()` variable using `dd(Request::ip())` anywhere on your application.
+The result is the IP of your Laravel container.
   2. Change the `DB_HOST` variable on env with the IP that you received from previous step.
 * Option B
    1. Change the `DB_HOST` value to the same name as the MySQL docker container.
-The Mage2dock docker-compose file currently has this as `mysql`
+The Laradock docker-compose file currently has this as `mysql`

 ## I get stuck when building nginx on `fetch http://mirrors.aliyun.com/alpine/v3.5/main/x86_64/APKINDEX.tar.gz`

-As stated on [#749](https://github.com/mage2dock/mage2dock/issues/749#issuecomment-293296687), removing the line `RUN sed -i 's/dl-cdn.alpinelinux.org/mirrors.aliyun.com/' /etc/apk/repositories` from `nginx/Dockerfile` solves the problem.
+As stated on [#749](https://github.com/laradock/laradock/issues/749#issuecomment-293296687), removing the line `RUN sed -i 's/dl-cdn.alpinelinux.org/mirrors.aliyun.com/' /etc/apk/repositories` from `nginx/Dockerfile` solves the problem.